 The CRA hasn't stated precisely which crypto exchanges they're working with other than Coinsquare.
 This doesn't mean Coinsquare is the only crypto exchange sharing information with the CRA by any means.
 In fact, the vast majority of large crypto exchanges operating in Canada like Coinbase, CoinSmart, Crypto.com and others are likely to have had the same data request from the CRA.

-The best way to remain tax compliant is to report your crypto taxes accurately.
+In other words, the best way to remain tax compliant is to calculate report your crypto taxes accurately.
 Let's learn how.

 How is crypto taxed in Canada?